ulfk/GameOfLife/README.md

 ## Why?

 Hard to believe that I never implemented Coneways Game of Life before.
 But eventually I stumbled over this exercise and thought "it is time for it".
-I've done it in C# .NET Core.
+I've done it in C#.

 ## How?